Tempe ends COVID-19 emergency order - NewsBreak

 The Tempe City Council voted to end its emergency ordinance passed in the early days of the COVID-19 pandemic.

-The vote came during the regular city council meeting on May 26 and the resolution passed 6-0.
-Only Vice Mayor Randy Keating was absent.
-It was the second public hearing for the resolution after the first occurred on April 28.
+The vote came last week during the regular council meeting, and the resolution passed 6-0.
+Vice Mayor Randy Keating was absent.
+It was the second public hearing for the resolution.
+The first occurred April 28.

 The emergency order was initially established in March 2020 by former Mayor Mark Mitchell.